GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsection{Method I: Optimization Algorithms}

-Optimization algorithms correspond to approach I in Figure \ref{fig:explainer_graph}, optimizing directly in the unified latent space $\mathcal{Z}$.
+Optimization algorithms correspond to Approach I in Figure~\ref{fig:explainer_graph}, optimizing directly in the unified latent space $\mathcal{Z}$.
+These optimization baselines establish the performance ceiling that data-driven and data-free \ac{GLUE} models are benchmarked against.
+They also serve as sources of training data for the data-driven \ac{GLUE} models.
 We explicitly avoid optimization in the full design space $\mathcal{X}$ (324-D), which would correspond to the monolithic setting we aim to avoid.
 We consider two optimizer classes.